 Lowering your credit utilization rate could be a great way to boost your credit.

 It can take months or years for your scores to recover after a late payment or bankruptcy.
-However, “if you could pay down all your credit cards in one month, your credit could improve dramatically,” Davies says.

 Whether you’re looking for a quick boost or want to learn how to sustain good credit, here are six ways to lower your credit utilization rate.